MultimodalNeuroimagingLab/ERDetect/README.md

 # N1Detect
-A BIDS App for the automatic detection of early responses (N1) in CCEP data
+A BIDS Docker application for the automatic detection of early responses (N1) in CCEP data

-This BIDS app was developed with support from the National Institute of Mental Health, R01MH122258 to DH.

 ## Usage